 - Complete a minimum of 15 credits of Honors courses (no more than 6 credits can be completed as Honors contracts)

 Honors Courses foster a unique learning environment where students are given focused opportunities to deepen their learning and develop skills in collaboration and self-directed learning.
+Honors courses are reserved for students admitted to the Global Honors Program.
 All Honors Courses will share a common set of learning outcomes (in addition to the other course student learning outcomes) that are included on the course outline and that are assessed in these courses.